MoFEM/mofem-cephas/mofem/doc/markdown/applications.md

 \f$^1 \textit{Glasgow Computational Engineering Centre, James Watt School of Engineering, University of Glasgow}\f$

 <div style="text-align: justify"> We show an extension of the mixed finite element for small strain elasticity to large strain problems.
 This work develops finite element formulation, where are independently approximated four fields, i.e. stresses, logarithm stretches, rotations vector, and displacements.
 Each field is associated with sets of equations, i.e. conservation of linear momentum, conservation of angular momentum, constitutive equation, and consistency equation between displacements and deformation.
 The connection between rotations vector and rotation tensor is established by exponential map.
 The stresses are approximate in \f$H(\text{div})\f$ space, and remaining three fields in \f$L^2\f$ space.
 Such formulation creates a very sparse system of equations, easy to parallelise, enabling highly-scalable and robust solvers.
-The finite element is implemented in open-source software, MoFEM \cite Lukasz_MOFEM, developed at the Glasgow Computational Engineering Centre.
+The finite element is implemented in open-source software, %MoFEM \cite Lukasz_MOFEM, developed at the Glasgow Computational Engineering Centre.
 This novel finite element technology enables us to tackle problems nearly incompressible soft materials.
 Also, finite element mixed-formulation opens new possibilities to tackle robust problems in DD-driven approaches for large strains and multi-field formulations for computational plasticity and efficient error estimators for \f$p\f$-adaptivity.</div>
 <div align="center">
   <img src="mix-fe.png" alt="Description of your image" width="60%"/>
   <p><b>Figure: Deformation of nearly incompressible tube under rotation</b></p>